avigailMan/WebApi/README.md

 ### Database

 The project uses Entity Framework with the Database First approach.
-To run the project, you can use commands like `add-migration` and other EF Core CLI commands.
+To run the project, you can use commands like `add-migration update database` and other EF Core CLI commands.

 ### Scalability